codefellows/seattle-ops-201d8/final-project/ops-project-prep-2.md

 During your pitch, your instructor will help you scope your project.
 Some features may become MVP and some may become stretch goals.

 Once you are ready, find your instructor and pitch your solution ideas.

+> Scope creep can be dangerous!
+Keeping your project within a pre-determined scope will help the group stay on task without going off on tangents and side features.

 ## Submitting your work